ON THIS PAGE

 You can use the when

-to define conditions under which a configuration group should be applied.
+define conditions under which to apply a configuration group.

-You can configure a group to be applied based on the type of chassis, model, or Routing Engine, virtual chassis member, cluster node, and start and optional end time of day or date.
+You can configure a group to apply based on the type of chassis, model, or Routing Engine, virtual chassis member, cluster node, and start and optional end time of day or date.

 For example, you could use the when